Decision Date: 11th September 2019

 Points for the public and councils

-CASCAIDr sees problems relating to dispute care charges when the care has been
+CASCAIDr sees problems relating to disputed care charges when the care has been

 - Not delivered at all